Welcome to

 Remember, you’ll need your account number to set up payment through your financial institution.

 Never worry about missing a payment again!
 Sign up for Pre-Authorized Payment to have your payment withdrawn from your bank account on the day it is due.
-You always know beforehand how much it is and when the money comes out of your bank account.

-Residents and businesses of Waterloo, Wellesley, and Woolwich, complete this Pre-Authorized Payment Form to register
+Residents and businesses of Waterloo, Wellesley, and Woolwich, complete this Pre-Authorized Payment Form to register.

 On the last month of your annual billing cycle, your account will be reconciled.
-If you were charged more than you used, you will have the option to either leave the credit as part of your standing balance or receive the credit amount back in the form of either a cheque or deposit in your bank account.
+If you were charged for more electricity than you used, you will have the option to either leave the credit as part of your standing balance or receive the credit amount back in the form of either a cheque or deposit in your bank account.

 Any underpayments that are accumulated over the year will be rolled into your calculation for the next year.